 Underwriters Aren’t Paid to Make Loans

 The bank underwriter’s job is to look for any risk to their employer allowing them to kill the loan.
-They are not in the business of helping buyers make good loans.
+They are not in the business of helping buyers learn about mortgage loans and make good loans.
 In other words, their job is to find a reason not to release funds to the borrower, to protect their employer.

 Direct Lenders Have No Fiduciary Responsibility